 RUNAWAY ORCHESTRA-RUNAWAY ORCHESTRA.

-Of all the albums released in the first six months of 2013, you’ll be hard pushed to find more enchanting album than the Runaway Orchestra’s eponymous debut album Runaway Orchestra.
-Released by Brighton’s Mr. Bongo Records, I was going to saw the Runaway Orchestra give ten familiar tracks a makeover.
+You’ll be hard pushed to find more enchanting album than the Runaway Orchestra’s eponymous debut album Runaway Orchestra, which has been rereleased by Brighton’s Mr. Bongo Records on 1st January 2014.
+I was going to say the Runaway Orchestra give ten familiar tracks a makeover.
 That however, would be an understatement.
 Transformation is nearer to the truth.
 This is Bob Dylan, T-Rex, The Turtles and Sonny and Cher as you’ve never heard them.
 Runaway Orchestra is akin to alchemy.
 Songs are transformed majestically.
 They’re totally reinvented and rejuvenated.
 Sometimes, they’re given new life and meaning.
 What’s even more remarkable, is that the Runaway Orchestra is just an adjunct to Sophie Madeline’s successful solo career.
 Before I tell you about the music on Runaway Orchestra, I’ll tell you about Sophie’s career so far.

 Away from the Runaway Orchestra, Sophie Madeline is a ukelele-playing folk singer.
 The ukelele wasn’t Sophie’s original choice of musical instrument.
 Like many people, the piano was her introduction to music.
 Then came the ukelele, which Sophie taught herself to play.
 Along with her unique, D.I.Y. approach to music, it’s fair to say that Sophie is something of a musical maverick.
 Eschewing traditional recording studios, her flat has doubled as a makeshift studio.
 That has worked for Sophie, who divides her time between Brighton and New York.